csvance/ReactantServer.jl/docs/src/manual/node_config.md

 [Multi-GPU Gateway](multi_gpu_gateway.md)).

 `edf` (earliest-deadline-first) serves the model whose most-urgent queued request has the soonest deadline, where the deadline comes from the request's remaining-budget timeout.
-It is designed for deadline-sensitive serving: while every client uses the same deadline it behaves exactly like `fifo`, and it diverges only to promote requests that have less budget left, in practice the in-flight meta-model sub-calls that already spent part of their budget on an earlier stage, so they finish instead of starving at the deadline line behind fresh full-budget requests.
+Meta models compete in this ordering as whole units alongside regular models.
+It is designed for deadline-sensitive serving: while every client uses the same deadline it behaves exactly like `fifo`, and it diverges only to dispatch requests with less budget left ahead of those with more, so a request close to its deadline is served before a fresher one rather than missing behind it.
 `edf` also sheds work it cannot finish within its learned compute cost (laxity), trading some throughput (batch fragmentation, and no per-model weighting) for meeting more deadlines under load.
 Note that because `edf` derives urgency solely from the deadline, issuing **different